1. What prompted you to begin searching for another opportunity?

 4. Do you think your job has changed since you were hired?

 It is common for job roles to change based on the fluctuating needs of the department or the company.
-At times, these changes demand a different skill set than what the position initially required risking the possibility for current employees to feel less enthusiastic about their work due to a change in job requirements.
-Discovering how a job role has changed will provide you with important details to include in your next job description so that your next hire fully understands the new demands.
+At times, these changes demand a different skill set than what the position initially required, risking the possibility of current employees feeling less enthusiastic about their work due to a change in job requirements.
+Discovering how a job role has changed will provide you with important details to include in your next job description so that your next new employee fully understands the new demands.

 5. Did you feel your achievements were recognised throughout your employment?

 Recognition plays a crucial role in the employee experience.
 When an employee sees that a company notices and values their contributions, it increases their loyalty to the company, improves their motivation, fuels further productivity and can decrease the overall turnover rate.
-Where employees do not feel that their efforts were appreciated, a company bears the risk of losing that employee.
+When employees do not feel their efforts are appreciated, a company risks losing them.

 6. What suggestions do you have for the company?
 How could we improve?

-From providing suggestions on the style of management and compensation and benefits to what types of snacks the company should stash in the pantry, it’s important to consider all kinds of feedback.
-While it may not be within your power to make all the proposed changes, finding out what employees value will help you understand how to improve the overall work environment morale.
+From providing suggestions on the style of management and compensation and benefits to what types of snacks the company could make available in the canteen, it’s important to consider all kinds of feedback.
+While it may not be within your power to make all the proposed changes, finding out what employees value will help you understand how to improve the overall workplace morale.

 7. Is there anything that would have changed your mind about leaving?

 This question is purposefully direct to help you get to the crux of why an employee has decided to leave the company.
-Often the leaving employee would mention something that would have persuaded them to stay which is acting as the catalyst behind their reason to leave.
+Often, the leaving employee would mention something that would have persuaded them to stay, which is acting as the catalyst behind their reason to leave.
 Such a reason is often something worth examining further.
-For example, where an employee says that they most likely wouldn’t have quit if the company offered more work flexibility, it might be a good time to explore options for remote working.
+For example, if an employee says that they most likely wouldn’t have quit if the company offered more work flexibility, it might be a good time to explore options for remote working.

 8. Would you recommend this company to a friend?
 Why or why not?

-Despite the ultimate decision being made to leave your company, former employees can act as excellent referral sources In an ideal world, all leaving employees would answer “yes” to this question — but the reality is that there are some who weren’t happy with their work experience in your company that they wouldn’t feel comfortable referring their contacts.
-In these cases, you will want to identify the core issue and try and make amends as quickly as possible.
-It is clear that exit interviews offer a unique opportunity for companies to receive open and honest feedback that could help improve the overall employee experience for both current and future hires.
-By using these questions for exit interview sessions, you will be able to discover why employees choose to leave as well as to develop a roadmap on how to improve retention and enhance employee job satisfaction.
-Related Articles:
+Despite the ultimate decision being made to leave your company, former employees can act as excellent referral sources.
+In an ideal world, all leaving employees would answer ‘yes’ to this question, but the reality is that there are some who weren’t happy with their work experience in your company that they wouldn’t feel comfortable referring their contacts.
+In these cases, you will want to identify the core issue and try to make amends as quickly as possible.
+It is clear that exit interviews offer a unique opportunity for companies to receive open and honest feedback that could help improve the overall employee experience for both current and future employees.
+By using these questions for exit interview sessions, you may be better able to discover why employees choose to leave and to develop a roadmap on how to improve retention and enhance employee job satisfaction.